Skip to main content

 Of course, the amount of time the wine spends in the barrel can make a big difference.
 Wines will age in barrel anywhere from six months to several years.
 Basically, the longer they age, the mellower they get.
 With percentages of new oak, note that the wine is not typically moved from new barrel to old barrel if it’s, say, listed as 50% new wood.
 Instead, half of the wine is aged in new barrels and the other half in older barrels.
 The two lots are blended and, voila, the wine is half new oak.

 The size of the barrique is no accident.
-It offers an ideal ratio of liquid-to-wood.
-With a fair amount of surface area here, the wine’s phenols are able to do their little dance with the makeup of the wood and take on certain flavor notes as well as create harmony and balance in the wine itself.
+It offers an ideal ratio of liquid to wood.
+With a fair amount of surface area, the wine’s phenols can do their little dance with the makeup of the wood, taking on certain flavor notes, and creating harmony and balance in the wine itself.

 It’s a barrel type that can be topped easily, all the more important for a winemaker not shooting for the excessive oxidation that comes with something like, say, certain types of sherry.
 Assistant winemakers amble up large barrel stacks every few weeks, adding wine to barrels to keep them full and free of any spoilage.
 Evaporation takes its fair share, claiming up to six or more gallons in a barrel if left untouched.